Tennessee Sports Betting Revenue

 But where does all this tax money go?

-The Tennessee Education Lottery’s Lottery for Education account receives 80% of the tax revenue.
-The account helps fund scholarships and grants for students in the state.
+The Tennessee Education Lottery’s Lottery for Education account receives 80% of this tax revenue.
+The account helps fund scholarships and grants for students statewide.
 Over 15 scholarship programs share these funds.

-Sports betting could generate an additional $2.5 million in annual funding for Tennessee responsible gambling programs.
+In the first year alone, sports betting generated almost $1.8 million in funding for Tennessee responsible gambling programs.